frankwswang/Quiqbox.jl/docs/src/basis.md

 markParams!(bs7)
 ```

-`markParams!` marks all the parameters of the given basis set.
-As you can see, even though `bs7` has 2 `GaussFunc`s as basis functions, overall it only has 1 unique coefficient exponent ``\alpha_1`` and 1 unique contraction coefficient ``d_1`` if we ignore the center coordinates.
+`markParams!` marks all the parameters of a given basis set.
+As you can see, even though `bs7` has 2 `GaussFunc`s as basis functions, overall it only has one unique coefficient exponent ``\alpha_1`` and one unique contraction coefficient ``d_1`` if we ignore the center coordinates.

 ## Dependent Variable as a parameter

-Another control the user can have on the parameters in Quiqbox is to make ParamBox represent a dependent variable defined by the mapping function of another independent parameter.
+Another control the user can have on the parameters in Quiqbox is to make `ParamBox` represent an "output" variable equal to the returned value of a mapping function taking the data the `ParamBox` stores as the argument, namely an "input variable".

-Such a mapping function is stored in the `map` field of a `ParamBox` (which normally is an ``R \to R`` mapping).
-The mapped value can be accessed through
-syntax `()`.
-In default, the variable is mapped to itself:
+Such a mapping function is stored in the `map` field of the `ParamBox` (which normally is an ``R \to R`` mapping).
+The "output value" can be accessed through syntax `()`.
+In default, the input variable is mapped to itself:
 ```@repl 2
 pb1 = gf4.xpn